Blunk-electronic/ET/canvas_command_set.md

 zoom center 10 10 2 # x/y scale
 ```

+To zoom at the current cursor position keep CTRL pressed and press + or -.

 ## CURSOR
 The drawing cursor can be positioned inside the canvas on left mouse button click.